adminleo/bornhaeusser-friends/README.md

 # bornhaeusser-friends
-This will just be my first test projects creating a landing page.
+This will just be my first test project creating a landing page.